rgscherf/csc-412-group5/Bias and Decision Support Systems/Current Decision Support Systems for Mitigating Bias.md

 ## Mitigating cognitive bias with clinical decision support systems: an experimental study
 ### Küper, A., Lodde, G., Livingstone, E., Schadendorf, D., & Krämer, N.
 https://doi.org/10.1080/12460125.2023.2245215
-- Clinical Decision Support Systems (CDSS) are used to help clinicians in their decision making by "providing targeted clinical knowledge, patient information and other relevant health information "
+- Clinical Decision Support Systems (CDSS) are used to help clinicians in their decision making by "providing targeted clinical knowledge, patient information and other relevant health information " #practitioner-contexts
 - Bias in clinical reasoning has been shown as a major source for diagnostic errors
 - Proposes that a DSS that suggests possible diagnosis and provided info to mitigate cognitive bias could support doctors finding the correct diagnosis
 - Crowley (2013) showed that technology could detect bias